Ford announces bid to go all-electric in Europe by 2030 | DW | 17.02.2021

 Last year, new regulations came into effect in the European Union that put pressure on OEMs to produce more climate-friendly models.

 Under the new regulations, any marque's combined fleet should emit no more than an average of 95 grams of CO2 per kilometer.
-Should the range fail to do so, manufactures face hefty fines.
+Should the range fail to do so, manufacturers face hefty fines.

 rs/msh (AP, AFP, dpa)